trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-camm.md

 That is, the row is `8` bytes, the data type is `camm`, format reserved data `0`, and the data reference index is `1`.

-TODO -- CAN YOU SUPPLY CODE TO DEMO CREATING THE STSD BOX

 ### `stts` (time to sample box) box

 Let's assume the timescale in the `mdhd` box is defined as 90000.